Tughlaq Dynasty: Rulers, Legacy, and Historical Insights

 Revolts and power struggles

-Key Rulers of Tughlaq Dynasty
+Key Rulers of the Tughlaq Dynasty

 Ghiyasuddin Tughlaq (Ghazi Malik)